-Finley: Lawsuit filed by families of Sandy Hook victims could end gun sales in the U.S.
+Finley: Lawsuit by Newtown families could end gun sales

 Perhaps the biggest threat ever to the Second Amendment is working its way through the state courts in Connecticut.